 This academic year RBGE will be continuing to offer intakes with a fixed start date.
-We realise this is different from previous years' offers, which reflects that the format of the course has changed.
+We realise this is different from previous years' offers, however, it is important to recognise that the format of the course has changed.
 It will be more structured with all students following a timetable and elements being released weekly.
 The changes in the course qualification have also affected the number of students we can support in each intake.